 - Standard Kids T-Shirt/Tote bag Screen 280mm x 320mm

 - Standard Teatowel Screen 600mm x 400mm

-Although the garment you choose can limit the printable ares.
+Although the garment you choose can limit the printable area.
 This must be considered when printing a large artwork.
-You must size the artwork to the smallest garment in the order to insure this works for all sizes.
+You must size the artwork to the smallest garment in the order to ensure this works for all sizes.
 Provided below are some templates of our commonly used garments with approximate sizing to give you an idea of scale.

 Before we can stitch out your artwork we need to digitise your file.
 The quality of the digitise process can be the difference between an ok embroidery job and an amazing embroidery job.
 Lots of companies outsource this process off-shore as it is cheaper, but we have our files digitised in New Zealand and we think the end results shows it all.

 The digitised file or 'run file' tells the embroidery machine what stitches to put where and in what order to do it.
 Therefore you can supply your design in any format, as when we digitise your logo we redraw it from scratch.

 - File types can be in any format.

 - Text cannot be any smaller than 5mm in height, otherwise it will not be legible when it is stitched out.